LBHackney-IT/Data-Platform-Playbook/docs/playbook/querying-and-analysing-data/time-series-analysis/3-step_by_step_example.md

 ## Viewing the Data using Print in AWS Glue

-Most people will have no idea what this data looks like, so lets print the data and see.
+Most people will have no idea what this data looks like, so let's print the data and see.
 The print statements are already there to show some of the data and to show its information.
 So just Run the script

 Once the script runs, look at the Output Logs at the bottom of the run, and select the log